We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Charge Both Devices During Data Transfer

-Restart Old iPhone & Reset Your New iPhone
+Restart Old iPhone & Reset New iPhone 15

-• Press both the volume up button and the side/power button simultaneously.
-Hold them until the Power Off slider is on the screen.
+• Press and hold both the Volume Up button and the Side (or Power) button until the Power Off slider appears.

 restart iphone